 Animal domestication and food storage brought many different opportunities for arthropods to make a living where we live.
 Some, such as bed bugs, may have followed us out of the caves.

 Most studies have focused on known pests, with particular emphasis on medically and economically important species such as mosquitoes, termites, fleas and dust mites.

 The US study was the first to uncover the multitude of other non-pest species in our homes.
 Their true interactions with humans remain largely unknown.
 None is known to cause us any direct harm.

 Common groups found in almost all houses included cobweb spiders (Theridiidae), carpet beetles (Dermestidae), gall midges (Cecidomyiidae), ants, book lice (Liposcelididae), and fungus gnats (Sciaridae).
-Dust mites and American cockroaches were found in 75 per cent of the houses sampled.
-Flies were found in over 80 per cent of homes, but the commonest ones (non-biting midges, Chironomidae; and gall midges, Cecidomyiidae) are harmless and form part of the aerial plankton outside homes.
+Dust mites and American cockroaches were found in 75% of the houses sampled.
+Flies were found in over 80% of homes, but the commonest ones (non-biting midges, Chironomidae; and gall midges, Cecidomyiidae) are harmless and form part of the aerial plankton outside homes.

 Interestingly, none of the homes surveyed had any bed bugs.
 This suggests these insects may thrive best in motels, hotels and hostels rather than in permanent residences.